AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 ---
-description: This page describes the various OAuth2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth2 authentication for your destination.
+description: This page describes the various OAuth 2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth 2 authentication for your destination.
-title: OAuth2 authentication
+title: OAuth 2 authentication
 ---
-# OAuth2 authentication
+# OAuth 2 authentication

 >[!IMPORTANT]